Mountaineering: Tragedy on the Western Face of Makalu. Chronicle of events according to the Japanese expedition

 • David Breashears"High Exposure, Epilogue". - Simon & Schuster, 1999.

-• Nick Heil"Dark Summit: The True Story of Everest"s Most Controversial Season". - Holt Paperbacks, 2007. - ISBN 978-0805089912- Nick Hale's book is dedicated to another tragically famous season on Everest, 2006
+• Nick Heil„Dark Summit: The True Story of Everest's Most Controversial Season“. - Holt Paperbacks, 2007. - ISBN 978-0805089912- Nick Hale's book is dedicated to another tragically famous season on Everest, 2006

-Makalu (Chinese 马卡鲁山, Mǎkǎlǔ Shān - "Black Giant") (8485 m) is the fifth highest eight-thousander in the world.
+Makalu (Chinese: 马卡鲁山, Mǎkǎlǔ Shān - “Black Giant”) (8485 m) is the fifth highest eight-thousander in the world.
 Located in the eastern part of the Mahalangur Himal range, in the central Himalayas, on the border of Nepal with China (Tibet Autonomous Region), 22 km southeast of Everest.

-It is one of the most difficult eight-thousanders to climb, less than 30% of expeditions achieve success.
+It is one of the most difficult eight-thousanders to climb; less than 30% of expeditions achieve success.

 The massif consists of 2 peaks exceeding 8 km in height:

-Timeline of ascents to Mount Makalu
+Chronology of ascents to the Makalu mountain peak

 To date (2015), 17 different routes have been laid to the top of Makalu: